-Boards further along the succession planning maturity continuum look not only for a candidate they need now, but also proactively build relationships with potential candidates to develop a talent pipeline.
-Directors should utilize approaches that look beyond asking other sitting directors for recommendations.
+Boards further along the maturity continuum look not only for a candidate they need now, but also proactively build relationships with potential candidates to develop a talent pipeline.
+Some boards keep a running list of potential director candidates for future reference.
+Directors should utilize approaches that look beyond asking other sitting directors for recommendations to find their next board candidate.